treehouse/email-style-guide/README.md

 #### `docs`

 The `docs` directory is where the style-guide documentation is stored.
-Running `yarn build` will output templates to `docs/templates` for previewing.
+Running `yarn build` will output templates to `docs/templates` as well for previewing.

 ### Creating Templates